Reference 4.2 CLI Navigation

 Use Tab key completion to automatically complete filenames, pathnames, and command names.
 Tab key completion prevents you from making typos and verifies that the item you’re entering exists.

 Here’s an example of Tab key completion.
 Start from your home folder by entering cd, then P, and then press the Tab key.
-The Terminal window will flash quickly and you may hear an audible alert, letting you know there is more than one choice for items that begin with “P” in your home folder.
-Press the Tab key again, and the Mac will display your two choices, Pictures and Public.
-Now, enter u after the initial P, and then press the Tab key again, and the Mac will automatically finish Public/ for you.
-Finally, enter D and press the Tab key one last time, and the computer will finish the path with Public/Drop\ Box/.
+The Terminal window flashes quickly, and you may hear an audible alert, letting you know there is more than one choice for items that begin with “P” in your home folder.
+Press the Tab key again, and the Mac displays your two choices, Pictures and Public.
+Now, enter u after the initial P, and then press the Tab key again, and the Mac automatically finishes Public/ for you.
+Finally, enter D and press the Tab key one last time, and the Mac finishes the path with Public/Drop\ Box/.

 When completing a folder name, Tab key completion puts a forward slash (/) at the end.
 It assumes that you want to continue the path.
 Most commands ignore the trailing slash, but a few behave differently if it’s there.
-You should delete the / at the end of a path.
+If in doubt, you should delete the / at the end of a path.

 Tab key completion reads only into folders you have permission to access.
-You might run into issues trying to use this feature for items that are readable only by a root user.
+You may run into issues trying to use this feature for items that are readable only by the root user.